 To try to do so, the filler metal will encompass a major quantity of Zinc.
 Owing to high arc temperatures, the Zinc will burn out, ruining the complete weld process.

 To MIG weld brass, you follow primarily similar rules as are typical for the weld procedure.
-You’ll need to use a shielding gas that consists of argon and CO2 or a pure noble gas.
+You’ll need to use a shielding gas that consists of argon and CO2 or pure noble gas.

 Employing a 3:1 mixture of Argon and CO2 provides you ideal results.
 The absence of sufficient shielding gas will cause Zinc to vaporize, manufacturing oxide once heated.